 Expensive Purchasing an RV is nothing to take lightly.
 It’s a chunk of change… and I mean a BIG chunk.
 A lot of thought and research needs go into it and this decision should never be made impulsively.

 Big Decision & Commitment Unfortunately, few individuals who have never spent one day of their lives in a camper, purchase a brand new rig, sign a seasonal contract, and start splurging on cool, new camping gear.
 In other words, they go all in, and fast.
 Come to find out, the RV lifestyle is simply not for them.
-Next thing you know, they are hanging up signs and passing out flyers trying to sell an “all-in-one bundle.”
+Next thing you know, they are trying to sell their RV.
 The problem is, RV’s may not be that easy to turn around and sell, let alone ever see the money wrapped up into it come back in return.
-Then, it’s on you to continue to maintain, store, or pay on the rig until the right buyer comes along.
 While the lifestyle seems amazing, it’s important to understand there’s a much bigger commitment when it comes to owning.

 Lacks Anticipated Use It is sad to see an RV sit for a long time knowing how much money has gone into it.
 Unfortunately, this is the case for a handful of owners out there.
 They buy an RV with the intent of using it all the time, but then– things come up and the summer flies by while the unit sits depreciating away.

-Warranty Work & Maintenance Realistically, you will never get into an RV and drive it off the lot without issues popping up.
+Warranty Work & Maintenance Realistically, you will never get into a new RV and drive it off the lot without issues popping up.
 Generally, within that first month of ownership you’ll have a lovely list of warranty fixes.
-In spite of common issues arising, that’s why warranties are put in place.
+Although common issues arise, that’s why warranties are put in place.
 Despite the minor repairs, it’s important to realize that warranty work is not always the quickest… Accordingly, recreational vehicles can be a lot of work.
 Routine maintenance, service appointments, and frequent upkeep is crucial for your safety and to keep the rig in mint condition.

-Storage Let’s say you just bought a brand new 40-footer.
-This 40-foot unit of greatness will take you on the most amazing journeys!
+Storage Let’s say you just bought the RV of your dreams.
+This unit will take you on the most amazing journeys!
 You’ll go across the states, to wonderful campgrounds, and then… back home?
-Where is this 40-foot box of luxury going to reside between camping reservations?
+Where is this 30-foot box of belongings going to reside between camping reservations?
 In your driveway?
 In your beautifully manicured yard?
 What about during the winter months?
-You may be able to get away with storing a rig in your driveway for short term durations, but for six months?!
+You may be able to get away with storing the rig in your driveway for short term durations, but for six months?!
 Storage is a huge factor in the RV lifestyle and really must be considered before gaining ownership.
 Unless you have access to a pole barn, a large area to park it, or can work a deal out with a family member’s property– storage can be expensive– not to mention very difficult to find in some areas.

-Need A Tow Vehicle If leaning towards a travel trailer, 5th wheel, or toy hauler, you are going to need a tow vehicle capable of hauling it.
-Typically owning a truck/SUV significantly influences the type of RV chosen.
-For example, if you already own the tow vehicle you may be more apt to choose a travel trailer or 5th wheel.
+Needs A Tow Vehicle If leaning towards a travel trailer, 5th wheel, or toy hauler, you are going to need a tow vehicle capable of hauling it.
+Typically owning a truck or SUV significantly influences the type of RV chosen.
+After all, if you already own the tow vehicle you may be more apt to choose a travel trailer or 5th wheel.
 On the other hand, if you really desire a toy hauler but do not own a truck capable of hauling– that’s a whole other big purchase required!

 Carrying Out RVing Duties We often think about the amazing times and dream destinations an RV can offer us.
 Yet many fail to consider actually hauling or driving their RV.
-And let’s be brutally honest… Some people out there SHOULDN’T DRIVE OR TOW AN RV… (let alone be allowed on the road in anything…) Nonetheless, driving or hauling an RV can be extremely difficult and stressful to a person.
+And let’s be brutally honest… Some people out there SHOULDN’T DRIVE OR TOW AN RV… (let alone be allowed on the road in anything…) Nonetheless, driving or hauling a recreational vehicle can be extremely difficult and stressful to a person.
 To others, they may find the road time boring and simply not for them.
-That’s when a rental service who offers delivery and pick up is ideal.
-Likewise, it’s important to remember that those extra duties the rental company so generously carried out for your convenience, are all on your shoulders when you own an RV.
-In other words, you’re on doody duty now!
-Carrying out daily ownership tasks can be a bit more time consuming, let alone the detailed procedures upon arrival and departure!
+Likewise, owning means you’re on doody-duty!
+You’re responsible for carrying out daily ownership tasks, such as arrival and departure procedures, cleaning, and emptying tanks.

 Still debating?
 You may like: New to RVing?
 Why You Should Rent First Before Owning.